Egypt Denies Visa Price Rise

 On 30 November 2025, Egypt passed a law authorising the introduction of a tax of up to USD 20 on each entry or transit visa.
-Officially effective from 1 December, this measure led several media outlets to announce an immediate increase in the visa price for Egypt, from USD 25 to USD 45.
-However, no concrete change has been observed on the ground.
-Whether for the visa issued on arrival, at an embassy or via the online e-Visa, the tourist visa price is, to date, still set at USD 25.
-Uncertainty therefore remains over the actual implementation of this increase.
+Several media outlets then announced an immediate increase in the visa price for Egypt from USD 25 to USD 45.
+However, in an official statement, the Ministry of Tourism and Antiquities firmly denied any increase and confirmed that the current visa fees remain unchanged.

 ✅ Key points — Egypt visa price